mongodb-university/Bluehawk/README.md

 Use `state-uncomment` to prevent executable code in a state from actually executing in the source code you use to produce output.

+Because `state-uncomment` operates on ranges of content, it is only available as a block command.

 Consider the following file:

 `Main.java`: